status-im/nimbus-eth2/docs/the_nimbus_book/src/keep-an-eye.md

     U - updating peer's status information
 ```

-The number following it (in the above case represented by `7`) represents the number of workers that are currently active (i.e not sleeping or waiting for a peer).
+The number following it (in the above case represented by `10`) represents the number of workers that are currently active (i.e not sleeping or waiting for a peer).

-> **Note:** If you're running Nimbus as a service, the above status bar won't be visible to you.
-You can use you the RPC calls outlined in the [API page](./api.md) to retrieve similar information.
+> **Note:** You can also use you the RPC calls outlined in the [API page](./api.md) to retrieve similar information.